-$$Y_i = 1 (\beta_0 + u{\operatorname{group}(i)} + \varepsilon_i) + X{1i} (\beta_1 + b{\operatorname{group}(i)})$$
+$$Y_i = 1 (\beta_0 + u{herd(i)} + \varepsilon_i) + X{1i} (\beta_1 + b{herd(i)})$$

 This model representation elucidates that every predictor can be included in the model in 3 ways (in a 2-level hierarchy): as a fixed effect, or as random effects at each of the 2 levels in the model.
-In the equation, the constant (1) corresponds to the intercept, and the term u{group} is often termed a random intercept (at the group level), thus the name random intercept model for models such as Eq 21.2.
+In the equation, the constant (1) corresponds to the intercept, and the term $u{herd}$ is often termed a random intercept (at the herd level), thus the name random intercept model for models such as Eq 21.2.
 A random slopes model is characterised by the fact that at least one predictor (in addition to the constant) has a higher level random effect.
-(Note Random effects of predictors at their own or lower levels correspond to heterogeneous variance models, discussed in Section 21.5.8.)
+(Note Random effects of predictors at their own or lower levels correspond to heterogeneous variance models, discussed in Section 21.5.8).
 It is common in hierarchical modelling to include (higher level) random effects of all predictors by default, the rationale being that effects at different levels are conceptually relevant.
-An argument has been made for the use of random coefficient (ie random slope) models in epidemiology (Greenland, 2000a) as a way to adjust for unmeasured confounders and achieve more realistic assessments of the population-level associations between predictors and outcome.
-One potential problem with (multiple) random slopes models is a lack of identifiability of variance parameters at the higher levels (where the number of units is typically not very large).
-Bayesian approaches (Chapter 24) to this problem have been proposed (Gustafson and Greenland, 2006), but at the current state of the methodology the best practical approach may still be a parsimonious modelling of variance (as advocated in the previous section).
+An argument has been made for the use of random coefficient (ie random